stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

 effectively uses a cache whose entries never expire.
 The cache size can be kept under control by discarding the Least Recently Used (LRU) data.
-This approach constraints the size of the cache and keeps the most recently used data in the cache, but does not provide a predictable expiration strategy.
+This approach constraints the size of the cache and keeps the most recently used data, but does not provide a predictable expiration strategy.

 Predictable expiration may be a requirement for some applications.
 For example, a News Ticker application retrieving information from a website may want to invalidate the cached data and perform a new retrieval, hopefully to obtain updated information, after a fixed absolute timeout (e.g. 15 minutes).
-Other applications may prefer cached data to expire only if not accessed within a given amount of time (e.g. 5 minutes, but the countdown resets to zero if requested again), or when an explicit method call is issued on the Model object.
+Other applications may prefer a sliding expiration strategy: cached data expire only if not accessed within a given amount of time (e.g. 5 minutes, but the countdown resets to zero if requested again), or when an explicit method call is issued on the Model object.
 Smarter strategies may use a small payload request to ask the remote service if new or changed data are available, and act accordingly by either retrieving the new data or return the cached information.

 Additional optimization may come from preemptive caching of model data